-- 16.1.1 Payroll providers; HR services; school meal providers; companies offering curriculum and assessment support (eg Premier Education, Classroom Monitor, IDL Cloud, Times Tables Rockstars and Twinkl); and companies offering performance management support (eg Perspective). - In order that these services can be provided effectively we are required to transfer personal data of data subjects to these data processors. - 16.3 Personal data will only be transferred to a data processor if they agree to comply with our procedures and policies in relation to data security, or if they put in place adequate measures themselves to the satisfaction of the school.
-The school will always undertake due diligence of any data processor before transferring the personal data of data subjects to them. - 16.4 Contracts with data processors will comply with Data Protection Legislation and contain explicit obligations on the data processor to ensure compliance with the Data Protection Legislation, and compliance with the rights of Data Subjects.
+16.1.1 Payroll providers; HR services; school meal providers; companies offering curriculum and assessment support (eg. Sonar Tracker, CPOMS, Times Tables Rockstars and Twinkl); and companies offering performance management support.

+16.2 In order that these services can be provided effectively we are required to transfer personal data of data subjects to these data processors.

+16.3 Personal data will only be transferred to a data processor if they agree to comply with our procedures and policies in relation to data security, or if they put in place adequate measures themselves to the satisfaction of the school.
+The school will always undertake due diligence of any data processor before transferring the personal data of data subjects to them.

+16.4 Contracts with data processors will comply with Data Protection Legislation and contain explicit obligations on the data processor to ensure compliance with the Data Protection Legislation, and compliance with the rights of Data Subjects.